Aviarita/surface/README.md

 # Surface library

-All functions, except for load_texture and create_font, can only be called from a paint callback
+**All of the following functions, except for load_texture and create_font, can only be called from a paint callback**

 ### renderer.create_font(windows_font_name, tall, weight, flags)
     windows_font_name - Windows font name, only supports .ttf.